Treatment of Epilepsy

 Reading time: 5 min

 After confirming the diagnosis of epilepsy, patients should start taking an antiepileptic drug (AED).
+There are more than twenty different drugs to treat epileptic seizures.
 The choice is based on the type of epilepsy and the drug’s effectiveness, safety and characteristics.
 Each patient’s individual circumstances (age, occupation, other diseases, etc.) are also important factors to consider when selecting a medication.

 Patients should follow some specific guidelines and lifestyle habits to help control their seizures: